mslmio/sdk-swift/README.md

 - Xcode 14.1 (or later)
 - Swift 5.2 (or later)

+## Authentication

+Mslm's APIs require an API key.
+If you don't have one, please read [Authentication](https://mslm.io/docs/api/authentication) to understand how to get an API key before continuing.

+For the Mslm Swift SDK, you can pass the API key via `MslmApiKey` in `info.plist` file.

 ## Installation

 See below for details about the installation method.
 Where